Riwajchalise/Jath-Shao/_pages/home.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-[My research](https://juliofernandosalas.com/research)  centers the experiences and voices of immigrant families living in the United States and focuses on immigration, race & ethnicity, culture, emotion, inequality, and health.
-My current study examines how Latino/a/e/x immigrant families grieved during and after the COVID-19 pandemic.
-My first co-authored academic article in the Journal of Nutrition and Education Behavior qualitatively evaluated an online meal kit and grocery platform for Supplemental Nutrition Assistance Program (SNAP) recipients.
-Much of my work at the Urban Institute focused on the social safety net and immigration.
+Centering Latin-American origin immigrant families, my research interests lie at the intersections of immigration, culture, emotion, race & ethnicity, inequality, and health.
+I am interested in the most intimate aspects of immigrant family life and how members navigate society’s, their family’s, and their own ambivalence, taking into account their race and ethnicity, class, age and generation, and family structure..
 You can view my published work on my [Google Scholar page](https://scholar.google.com/citations?hl=en&user=zxlzU5QAAAAJ&view_op=list_works).
 You can also visit my [graduate student page here](https://sociology.berkeley.edu/graduate-student/julio-fernando-salas).